Kochurovskyi/Deep_Neural_Network_Projects/UNet(semantic segmentation)/readme.md

 ### Introduction
 This project demonstrates capabilities of DNN (Deep Neural Networks) for Semantic Image Segmentation based on Kaggle Competition 2018 DATA SCIENCE BOWL (https://www.kaggle.com/c/data-science-bowl-2018).
-The task is related to Biomedical Science and the main goal is to develop a model which will be able to identify a shape of cell’s nuclei reading microscope scaled images.
+The task is related to Biomedical Science where I need to develop a model which will be able to identify a shape of cell’s nuclei reading microscope scaled images.
 Why nuclei?